webscit/opentelemetry-demo-python/readme.md

 - `1`: Programmatic instrumentation - the code is lightly modified to load the instrumentation provided by the Opentelemetry Python contrib project with fine tuning of the configuration.
 - `2`: Zero-code instrumentation - the code is not modified and instrumentation will be injected at the start of the python process.

+This was presented at the Python Rennes Meet-up on October 10th 2024.
+Here is the [presentation](./Python_Rennes_20241010_OpenTelemetry.pdf).

 ## Table of contents

 - [FastAPI with Observability](#fastapi-with-observability)